joao-figueira/MainApplicationService/README.md

 Important notes:

 1) To run this project you'll need a valid certificate to access my database.
-Once you have this, it should be placed inside the certificates' folder, and be named as "SuperCoolNoSQLdbCertificate.pfx".
-If you don't want to follow these steps, you should create your own RavenDB database and replace all RavenSetting (on appsettings.json).
+Once you have this, it should be placed inside the [certificates' folder](https://github.com/joao-figueira/MainApplicationService/tree/master/MainApplicationService.Api/Certificates), and be named as "SuperCoolNoSQLdbCertificate.pfx".
+If you don't want to follow these steps, you should create your own RavenDB database and replace all [RavenSettings (on appsettings.json)](https://github.com/joao-figueira/MainApplicationService/blob/master/MainApplicationService.Api/appsettings.json).
 2) The authentication process is outside the scope of this project (for now).
 Having this is mind, you should add a "UserId" header on all api requests.
-It will be processed by a custom middleware, and set a ficticious user to be used by the service.
+It will be processed by a [custom middleware](https://github.com/joao-figueira/MainApplicationService/blob/master/MainApplicationService.Api/Middlewares/CurrentUserMiddleware.cs), and set a ficticious user to be used by the service.
-3) The main directory contains a file named "OffensiveExpressionsList.txt".
+3) The main directory contains a file named ["OffensiveExpressionsList.txt"](https://github.com/joao-figueira/MainApplicationService/blob/master/MainApplicationService.Api/OffensiveExpressionsList.txt).
 Inside this file we can set a list of expressions (separated by ';') which we consider to be offensive and we don't want the users to write on comments.

 How to use this API: